 - Credits must be for graduate-level work;

 - The course grade must be a “B-” or higher;

 - Credits must have been completed within 6 years of expected graduation.

-See the Graduate Certificate Programs policy for information explaining the relationship between related certificates and degree programs.
+See the Graduate Certificate Programs policy (see below) for information explaining the relationship between related certificates and degree programs.